 There are plenty of car and passenger ferries to make use of in Croatia.
 A trip on a ferry is a great way to see more of the country and avoid busy roads and sometimes also, border crossings.
-You might also want to think about incorporating a ferry into your journey to Croatia to avoid having to fly into Split or Dubrovnik where the flight prices can be sky high in the peak season - have a look at flying to Italy and then getting the ferry over.
-We can always arrange Transfers in Croatia from the ferry port to your villa or perhaps you'd like us to arrange Car Hire so there is a hire car waiting for you when you step off the ferry.
+You might also want to think about incorporating a ferry into your journey to Croatia to avoid having to fly into Split or Dubrovnik where the flight prices can be sky high in the peak season – have a look at flying to Italy and then getting the ferry over.
+We can always arrange Transfers in Croatia for you with our trusted local 3rd party suppliers from the ferry port to your villa or perhaps you’d like us to arrange Car Hire so there is a hire car waiting for you when you step off the ferry.

 You can also catch a Hydrofoil if you don’t want to take the car and need a fast transfer.
 The Hydrofoil is also called the “Fast-line” and for example will take you from Split to Vela Luka on Korcula in just 1 hour 45 mins.

 We advise you to pre book as they sell out very early – the most popular routes are usually full by Easter.

 You can now pre-book most of your car ferry tickets and also most of the fast catamaran ones – but other car ferries to the islands are still a case of turning up on the day and buying your ticket at least an hour before hand as it’s first come first served.

 Please Note: Although currently some tickets can be booked online, this doesn’t guarantee that you will get a place on that specific ferry unless you’re there early, so you might still have to wait for the next one.

 Luggage Storage at Split Port

 If you are catching the ferry from Split Port or a bus from the Bus Station and have some time to spare, it is useful to know that you can leave your luggage at the ‘Garderobe’ at the port Bus Station which is right across from where you get the ferries.